TRANSACTIONS

 Fee Market

 Rational fee-rate ordering (fee/size as integer ratio, no floating point).
-MIN_RELAY_FEE: 1 stock/byte.
+MIN_RELAY_FEE: 1 stock/byte (static).
+Dynamic relay floor activates at block 10,000 — scales with mempool pressure (2x/5x/10x/25x, ceiling 50 stocks/byte).
+Policy-only, not consensus.
 Mempool prioritizes by fee-rate.

 UTXO Model